 In the Mediterranean Sea, gorgonian octocorals represent one of the most important benthic taxonomic group (Sini et al., 2015).
-Particularly, the yellow octocoral E. cavolini is one of the most common gorgonians growing in Mediterranean hard-bottom communities (Sini et al., 2015), which often co-occurs with red coral habitats.
+Particularly, the yellow octocoral E. cavolini is one of the most common gorgonians growing in Mediterranean hard-bottom communities (Sini et al., 2015), which often co-occurs with red coral.